parimalroy/E-boighar-testing/README.md

 <h3>Summary :</h3>

-<i>The website ( https://eboighar.com/ ) i have used for this Test plan, Test case writting,Bug reporging and Mindmap</i>
+<i>The website ( https://eboighar.com/ ) i have used for this Test plan, Test case writting, Test Matrix, Bug reporging and Mindmap</i>

 <h3>Mindmap :</h3>